Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Path integral approach to bosonic SPT phases

-In conclusion, a quantized topological term in the path integral of a $(d+1)D$ system can be written in terms of the $(d+1)$-cocycles by (1) discretize the $(d+1)D$ space time with branched triangularization (a branching structure\cite{C0527,CGL1172} will induce a local order of vertices on each simplex); (2) put group element labeled degrees of freedom onto the vertices (3) assign action amplitude to each simplex with the corresponding cocycle.
+In conclusion, a quantized topological term in the path integral of a $(d_{sp}+1)D$ system can be written in terms of the $(d_{sp}+1)$-cocycles by (1) discretizing the $(d_{sp}+1)D$ space time with branched triangularization (a branching structure\cite{C0527,CGL1172} will induce a local order of vertices on each simplex); (2) putting group element labeled degrees of freedom onto the vertices (3) assigning action amplitude to each simplex with the corresponding cocycle.
 The path integral then takes the form

 where $s_{ij...k}=\pm 1$ depending on the orientation of the simplex $ij...k$.
-Similar to the $(1+1)D$ case, it can be shown that the path integral is symmetric under symmetries in group $G$, the action amplitude $e^{-S(\{g_i\})}=\prod_{\{ij...k\}} \nu_{d+1}^{s_{ij...k}}(g_i,g_j,...,g_k)$ is in a fixed point form and is quantized to $1$ on a closed manifold.
+Similar to the $(1+1)D$ case, it can be shown that the path integral is symmetric under symmetries in group $G$, the action amplitude $e^{-S(\{g_i\})}=\prod_{\{ij...k\}} \nu_{d_{sp}+1}^{s_{ij...k}}(g_i,g_j,...,g_k)$ is in a fixed point form and is quantized to $1$ on a closed manifold.

-On a space with boundary, the $2\pi$-quantized topological term obtained from a non-trivial cocycle $\nu(g_0,...,g_{1+d})$ give rise to a discretized analogue of the WZW term in the low energy effective theory for boundary excitations.
+On a space with boundary, the $2\pi$-quantized topological term obtained from a nontrivial cocycle $\nu(g_0,...,g_{d_{sp}+1})$ gives rise to a discretized analog of the WZW term in the low energy effective theory for boundary excitations.
 We believe that such a discretized WZW term will make the boundary excitations gapless if the symmetry is not broken.
-In (2+1)D, we can indeed prove rigorously that a non-trivial SPT states must have gapless edge modes if the symmetry is not broken.\cite{CLW1141}
+In $(2+1)$D, we can indeed prove rigorously that a nontrivial SPT states must have gapless edge modes if the symmetry is not broken.\cite{CLW1141} In additional, it has been further pointed out that by "gauging" the global symmetry\cite{duality}, each SPT phase can be identified by the braiding statistics of the corresponding gauge flux, which is known to be classified by $\cH^3[G,U(1)]$ in $(2+1)$D\cite{DW}.